desire2020/NGSI/README.md

 # Further Parameter Adjusting

 You can find the search settings in ./experiments.py.
-Also, if you would like to run the exhausted version of the search, you can replace ./experiments.py with ./experiments_roger.py
+Also, if you would like to run Roger's version of search, you can replace ./experiments.py with ./experiments_roger.py

 # Acknowledgements
 Much of the code is borrowed from https://github.com/rgrosse/compositional_structure_search.
 We thank Roger for his great job!